justonly011298/Mathematics-and-Physics/README.md

 Various courses from standard undergraduate physics.
 Introductory level to first year graduate school.

 ## Book Two: Undergraduate Research
-Notes on all of the research I've been involded in between 2012 and 2018.
+Notes on all of the research I've been involved in between 2012 and 2018.

 ### Part Three: LoCSST
 Notes and miscellaneous work conducted at the Lowell Center for Science and Space Technology.